 Delayed injuries are common after car accidents.
 Immediately after the collision, you may feel uninjured and believe that you do not need medical attention.
 In the days following the accident, however, you may begin to experience worsening pain, weakness, and other symptoms that indicate a serious medical condition.

-Obtaining compensation for delayed serious injuries can be complex, but you can still secure a settlement.
+Obtaining compensation for delayed serious injuries can be complex, but you can still secure a settlement with an Augusta personal injury lawyer.
 The actions you take immediately after the accident will impact your ability to recover an award.

 Common Types of Delayed Car Accident Injuries